Akashsuklabaidya07/Diabetes-Prediction-System./README.md

 Prerequisites
 Before running the application, make sure you have the following installed:

-Python 3.x
+Python 3.x/
-Flask (Python web framework)
+Flask (Python web framework)/
 Pickle (for loading pre-trained models)